 The best online therapy provides a convenient, affordable way to receive mental health support.
 It gives clients an opportunity to connect with reputable therapists in a flexible and accessible scheduling environment, as well as offering up varied options for communication (just to name a few of its benefits).

-With its many advantages over traditional, in-office therapy, it is no surprise those who are interested in receiving this form of support have a lot of choices when it comes to their provider and platform — but not every online therapy provider is created equal.
+With its many advantages over traditional, in-office therapy, it is no surprise those who are interested in receiving this form of support have a lot of choices when it comes to their provider and platform — but not every online therapy or online counseling provider is created equal.

 When searching for the best online therapy provider, there are some key considerations to take into account, including: the provider’s effectiveness, confidentiality and security practices, counselor qualifications, areas of specialization, accessibility, and pricing comparisons.